pingcap/docs-cn/tiflash/use-tiflash.md

 > **Warning:**
 >
-> Currently, dynamic pruning mode for partitioned tables is still an experimental feature and is not recommended for production environments.
+> - Currently, dynamic pruning mode for partitioned tables is an experimental feature and is not recommended for production environments.
+>
+> - Do not enable dynamic pruning mode when a partitioned table contains columns of the `time` type.
+Otherwise, TiFlash crashes when a query selects a column of the `time` type.

 Example: